 My Fairy Godmother recipe combines the “green fairy” with elderflower, pineapple, lemon, and lime for a unique, tropically-inspired absinthe cocktail.

-Does absinthe cause hallucinations?
+Does absinthe cause bad trips?

 Nope.
 Absinthe was outlawed in the United States for nearly 100 years, but claims of absinthe-induced hallucinations were more likely due to plain ol’ over consumption of alcohol.

 Keep in mind that absinthe is a very alcoholic spirit at 50-75% ABV, which is why this recipe uses just 1 ounce of the stuff.